nelsonandreproton/twin/README.md

 **📖 I highly recommend reading the book!** It provides comprehensive coverage of LLM engineering practices, MLOps pipelines, and modern AI system architecture.
 This project serves as a practical application of those concepts.

+**Current Progress:** I'm currently starting Chapter 4 of the book, so this implementation reflects the concepts and techniques covered up to that point.

 **Original Repository:** https://github.com/PacktPublishing/LLM-Engineers-Handbook

 ## Features